SpenceKonde/megaTinyCore/README.md

 This is just shorthand, for convenience - `#ifdef __AVR_ATtinyxy2__` is equivilent to `#if defined(__AVR_ATtiny212__) || defined(__AVR_ATtiny412__) || defined(__AVR_ATtiny202__) || defined(__AVR_ATtiny402__)`

 # Bootloader (optiboot) Support
 A new version of Optiboot (Optiboot-x) now runs on the Tiny0 and Tiny1 chips.
-It's still under 512 bytes, so it will potentially work on any of the chips. including EEPROM support.
-Optiboot supports all boards supported by megaTinyCore.
+It's under 512 bytes, and works on all parts supported by megaTinyCore, allowing for a convenient workflow with the same serial connections used for both uploading code and debugging (like a normal Arduino Pro Mini).

 To use the serial bootloader, select a board definition with (optiboot) after it (note - this might be cut off due to the width of the menu; the second set of board definitions are the optiboot ones).

-Unless the chip has already been bootloaded, you must connect a UPDI programmer, select your desired options, and do Tools -> Burn Bootloader to load the bootloader onto the chip.
+If the chip you will be programming has not been bootloaded, connect your UPDI programmer, and the desired options for clock rate (20/10/5MHz vs 16/8/4/1MHz is all that matters here - the fuses set the base clock to 20MHz or 16MHz, but the prescaler is set at startup by the sketch - so if you "burn bootloader" with 20MHz selected, but upload sketch compiled for 10MHz, that's fine and will work), Brown Out Detect (BOD), Serial port pins for the bootloader, and whether to leave the UPDI pin configured as such, or reconfigure it as a reset pin, and select Tools -> "Burn Bootloader"
+**WARNING: After doing "Burn Bootloader", if you set the UPDI pin to act as reset, the chip cannot be reprogrammed except via the serial bootloader or using an HV UPDI programmer - it is strongly suggested to first burn the bootloader with the UPDI/Reset pin left as UPDI, verify that sketches can be uploaded, and only then "Burn Bootloader" with the UPDI/Reset pin set to act as Reset**

 After this, connect a serial adapter to the serial pins (as well as ground and Vcc).
-On the boards which I sell on Tindie, a standard 6-pin "FTDI" header is provided for this, and "upload" your sketch normally.
+On the megaavr ATtiny breakout boards which I sell on Tindie, a standard 6-pin "FTDI" header is provided for this that can be connected directly to many serial adapters.

 If the UPDI/Reset pin option was set to UPDI when bootloading, you must unplug/replug the board (or use a software reset - see note near start of readme; you can make an ersatz reset button this way) to enter the bootloader - after this the bootloader will be active for 8 seconds.

-If the UPDI/Reset pin option was set to reset, you must reset the chip via the reset pin (or software reset) to enter the bootloader, and the bootloader will run for 1 second before jumping to the application.
+If the UPDI/Reset pin option was set to reset, you must reset the chip via the reset pin (or software reset54444 to enter the bootloader, and the bootloader will run for 1 second before jumping to the application.
 This is the same as how optiboot works on classic AVR boards.
 The standard DTR-autoreset circuit is recommended (this is how boards I sell on Tindie with Optiboot preloaded are configured).

-Serial uploads are done at 115200 baud.
+Serial uploads are all done at 115200 baud, regardless of speed or part.

 ### Autoreset circuit
+You will neeed:
+* 1 Small signal diode (specifics aren't important, as long as it's approximately a standard diode)
+* 1 0.1uF Ceramic Capacitor
+* 1 10k Resistor
-Connect the DTR pin of the serial adapter to one side of a 0.1uF ceramic capacitor, the other side of the capacitor is connected to the Reset pin.
-Connect a 10k resistor between Reset and Vcc, and a diode between Reset and Vcc with the band towards Vcc.
-Note that these parts must be connected AFTER the pin is set to act as Reset instead of UPDI, as it will interfere with UPDI programming.
+* An ATtiny megaavr with the bootloader installed on it (you can't do UPDI programming once the autoreset circuit is connected the the UPDI/Reset pin, even if that pin hasn't yet been set to act as reset, as the autoreset circuit will interfere with UPDI programming.

+Connect the DTR pin of the serial adapter to one side of a 0.1uF ceramic capacitor.
+Connect the other side of the capacitor to the Reset (formerly UPDI) pin.
+Connect the 10k resistor between Reset and Vcc.
+Connect the diode between Reset and Vcc with the band towards Vcc.

 The breakout boards I sell on Tindie have a pair of pads on the back that can be bridged with solder to reversibly connect the on-board autoreset circuit to the UPDI/Reset pin.
-Note that this same circuit can be used if using a software reset and pin interrupt to create an ersatz reset pin (connect to that pin, instead of reset).
+If you buy a breakout board from me which has the autoreset circuit, but  which is not bootloaded, these pads will not have been connected - use a UPDI programmer to put the bootloader on it with your desired settings, then bridge the pads on the back to connect the auto-reset circuit.
+If you buy a breakout board from me with Optiboot preloaded, it will come set for 20/10/5MHz, BOD set to "sampled" mode with a threshold of 3.7v (for 5v boards) or 2.6v (for 3.3v boards) or disabled entirely (for no-regulator boardds), and if you ordered a board with the autoreset circuit, the UPDI pin will be set to work as reset (if you need different settings, please mention this when ordering - boards with optiboot preloaded are bootloaded only when the order is packed, so I can use whatever settings you specify.

+Note that, if you want to keep UPDI programming enabled, and have the convenience of autoresetting serial bootloader to upload sketches, you can use the technique described above (under the section about there not being a dedicated reset pin) to make an ersatz reset pin that does a software reset when held low - this will enter the bootloader, so if your sketches set up an ersatz reset pin, you can use that to get into the bootloader (this isn't foolproof, because if your sketch chokes before it properly sets up the interrupt, or you choked and forgot to include the ersatz reset code in the last sketch you uploaded, it won't work - but you've left UPDI enabled and can re-bootload it if this happens).
+The autoreset circuit works the same way here - just connect the parts as described above, only using the ersatz reset pin instead of the UPDI/Reset pin.

 ### A few caveats:
 * The bootloader is at the beginning of memory, rather than at the end (where it was on older chips.).
 Thus, the start of the application code must be 512b after the start of the memory - this is handled by the core, but you cannot upload a .hex file compiled with a non-optiboot board definition to an optiboot board definition and vise versa.